-If you wish, you can shop for car insurance as often as your policy is up for renewal, which could be every six or twelve months.
-Unfortunately, it’s not uncommon for insurance companies to raise rates after the first term.
-If your premium is going up next term and you haven’t filed any claims, you should shop for car insurance and drop your current insurer if needed.
+You can shop car insurance as often as you want but be aware that your existing insurer might charge a fee if you cancel your policy during your term.
+Unfortunately, it’s somewhat common for insurance companies to raise rates after the first term.
+If your premium is going up next term and you haven’t filed any claims, you should shop car insurance and drop your current insurer if needed.

 How Many Quotes Should You Compare?

-There’s really no limit to the number of quotes you can compare.
+There’s no limit to the number of quotes you can compare.
 Getting more quotes gives you a better idea of what’s available.
 We wouldn’t recommend buying a policy without comparing at least three providers.
-You should shop for car insurance from multiple sources and compare car insurance rates, not buy the first policy you see.
+You should shop for car insurance from multiple sources and compare car insurance rates rather than buying the first policy you see.

 Providers To Consider When Shopping For Car Insurance

-When you're shopping for car insurance, we recommend getting quotes from some of our top car insurance providers.
-USAA, Geico, and State Farm came out on top when we compared over 30 of the best car insurance providers.
+When you're ready to shop car insurance, we recommend getting a quote from each of our top car insurance providers.
+USAA, Geico, and State Farm came out on top when we compared over 30 of the best car insurance companies.

 USAA: Best For Military

 USAA is our top overall pick for car insurance, although you’ll need to meet certain criteria for eligibility.
 The following types of people can get USAA: